yabadabu/mini_json/README.md

     struct Item {
 	    std::string name;
 	    int         count = 1;
     };

-You can declare the method load
+You can declare the public method `load`

     struct Item {
 	    std::string name;
 	    int         count = 1;
 	    void load( json j ) { ... }
     };

-Or you can declare the global function load
+Or you can declare the global function `load`

 	void load( json j, Item& item ) { ... }

-Everytime a json is converted to a C++ type, the templates will trigger a call to the Item::load or call the global `::load` function.
+Everytime a json is converted to a C++ type, the templates will trigger a call to the `T::load` or call the global `::load` function.
 If not declared by you, the linker will complain about it.

 The conversion from json to basic types : `bool/float/int/const char*` is already defined.
 Your types require the implementation of this method..